Registered Nurse (RN “Case Manager”)

 - Support resident health and well-being

-- Work effectively with supervisors and coworkers
+- Work effectively with staff, residents, and co-workers

 - Uphold ACR's Core Values